exercism/bash/concepts/conditionals/introduction.md

 ## "[[" Keyword

 The [`[[...]]` conditional construct][cond-construct] is not a _command_, it is a **keyword**.
-This means that, although it is handled like any other command, it can have special parsing rules.
+This means that, although it is handled like any other command, it has special parsing rules.
 What's special about `[[` is that the variables expanded within it are **not** subject to word splitting or filename expansion.
 That means this command acts as you expect, even without quoting.